Olympia (Manet): Precedents

 In part, the painting was inspired by Titian's Venus of Urbino (c.
 1534), which in turn derives from Giorgione's Sleeping Venus (c.
 1510).
-The Titian has two fully clothed women, presumably servants, in the background.
+Titian's has two fully clothed women, presumably servants, in the background.
 Léonce Bénédite was the first art historian to explicitly acknowledge the similarity to the Venus of Urbino in 1897.
 There is also some similarity to Francisco Goya's La maja desnuda (c.
 1800).

 There were also pictorial precedents for a nude white female, often pictured with a black female servant, such as Léon Benouville's Esther with Odalisque (1844), Ingres' Odalisque with a Slave (1842), and Charles Jalabert's Odalisque (1842).
 Comparison is also made to Ingres' Grande Odalisque (1814).
 Manet did not depict a goddess or an odalisque but a high-class prostitute waiting for a client; it has often been argued that Titian did the same.